 4) a knowledge of research conventions and resources used in literary studies.
 You will learn to use secondary sources in an essay of some length and breadth;

 5) experience in communicating ideas orally in a seminar and in writing.

-- Other texts will be announced later this summer.
+- Texts will be announced shortly.

 Watch one of the most creative adaptations of an Old English poem, “Wulf and Eadwacer,” in the following video, a machinima interpretation of a poem that has always struck readers as a most difficult riddle to solve.